-(Note: I don’t recommend using any type of nut milk as a calcium replacement.
+I don’t recommend using any type of nut milk as a calcium replacement.
 There are dozens of foods and herbs abundant in bioavailable calcium.
-I discuss this 1:1 with clients, and I will also be going over this in my upcoming Kitchen Alchemy e-course!
-Stay tuned…).

 I’m also not one to endorse fillers and additives like carrageenan and gums as a daily staple for people who are trying to reverse digestive issues if it’s something to be used regularly in large quantities (1, 2).

-I do really love cashew and pecan milk, especially if I’ll be consuming it pretty frequently, and the homemade stuff is just 1000x more tasty, nutritious and energizing than the stuff I mentioned above!
+I do really love cashew and pecan milk, especially if I’ll be consuming it pretty frequently.
+To boot, the homemade versions is 1000x more tasty, nutritious and energizing than their boxed, shelf-stable counterparts I mentioned above!

-High quality nut milks are awesome and decadent, but can get expensive to have all the time (especially the way I go through it).
-That said, I like to alternate between purchasing those and making my own!
+High quality nut milks are awesome and decadent, but they can get expensive to have all the time.
+That said, I prefer to alternate between purchasing those and making my own!

 On average, we make this about 1x/week in my household as long as life is not too crazy busy for us.

-I love using this milk for coldbrew latte’s like the recent Maple Pecan Pumpkin Spice Mocha Latte that I posted about recently on social media.
-(You basically just add some cold brew coffee and top with pumpkin spice blend to your liking.)
+I love using this milk for cold-brew latte’s like the recent Maple Pecan Pumpkin Spice Mocha Latte that I posted about recently on Instagram.

-It may seem like a lot of work but most if it is passive, especially since we don’t need a nut milk bag which could make things more messy and time consuming.
+It may seem like a lot of work to make pecan milk, but honestly, most if it is passive.
+In this recipe, we don’t even need a nut milk bag!
+Using one of those could make things more messy and time consuming.

 When you break it down, it’s really just a matter of planning ahead by soaking the pecans and setting aside time to blend everything in 5 minutes the next morning.

-I like this method because it comes out decadent and we get 5x more bioavailable minerals and protein than commercial nut milks!
+I like this method because it comes out smooth and we get lots more bio-available (well absorbed by the body) minerals and protein compared to commercial nut milks!

 - Strain the salt water from the pecans.

-- Transfer the strained pecans to Vitamix/blender, and add remaining 5 cups water (you may need to divide everything into two equal portions depending on the size of the blender).
+- Transfer the strained pecans to Vitamix/blender, and add remaining water (you may need to divide everything into two equal portions depending on the size of the blender).

 - Review of harmful gastrointestinal effects of carrageenan in animal experiments.
 Environ Health Perspect.
 2001;109(10):983-94.